Reuters Focus Group Prompt

 ### 1. The Update-Betrayed Loyalist (typically 1-2★)

-**Key concerns**: new update, old version, widget, clunky, navigation, ads, unusable, uninstalling
+**Key concerns**: new update, ruined, used to be great, old version, ui, unusable, going backwards, delete

 ---